Internal Revenue Service: Controversies

 On May 25, 2015, the agency announced that over several months criminals had accessed the private tax information of more than 100,000 taxpayers and stolen about $50 million in fraudulent returns.
 By providing Social Security numbers and other information obtained from prior computer crimes, the criminals were able to use the IRS's online "Get Transcript" function to have the IRS provide them with the tax returns and other private information of American tax filers.
 On August 17, 2015, IRS disclosed that the breach had compromised an additional 220,000 taxpayer records.
 On February 27, 2016, the IRS disclosed that more than 700,000 Social Security numbers and other sensitive information had been stolen.

 The Internal Revenue Service has been the subject of frequent criticism by many elected officials and candidates for political office, including some who have called to abolish the IRS.
 Among them were Ted Cruz, Rand Paul, Ben Carson, Mike Huckabee, and Richard Lugar.
 In 1998, a Republican congressman introduced a bill to repeal the Internal Revenue Code by 2002.
-In 2016, The Republican Study Committee, which counts over two-thirds of House of Representatives Republicans as its members, called for "the complete elimination of the IRS", and Republican Representative Rob Woodall of Georgia has introduced a bill every year since he entered Congress in 2011 to eliminate income taxes and abolish the IRS.
+In 2016, the Republican Study Committee, which counts over two-thirds of House of Representatives Republicans as its members, called for "the complete elimination of the IRS", and Republican representative Rob Woodall of Georgia has introduced a bill every year since he entered Congress in 2011 to eliminate income taxes and abolish the IRS.
+As of 2016, support for Woodall's bill has grown to 73 co-sponsors.

-In 2022 Representative Matt Gaetz of Florida introduced a bill to disarm the IRS after the agency had drawn public attention for a $700,000 purchase of ammunition.
+In 2022, Representative Matt Gaetz of Florida introduced a bill to disarm the IRS after the agency had drawn public attention for a $700,000 purchase of ammunition.

+Over 20,000 taxpayers were erroneously marked as deceased in 2022.
+This prevents taxpayers from filing their taxes or receiving their refunds.

 The IRS has been criticized for its reliance on legacy software.
 Systems such as the Individual Master File are more than 50 years old and have been identified by the Government Accountability Office as "facing significant risks due to their reliance on legacy programming languages, outdated hardware, and a shortage of human resources with critical skills".

+Critics have accused the IRS of failing to protect confidential taxpayer information.
+In one incident, thousands of tax returns were leaked without authorization, due to information security failures.
+Internal government reports have also indicated that sensitive information stored on microfilms has not been kept secure or properly recorded, creating security risks for taxpayers.

+In May 2024, the Senate Finance Committee investigated whether the IRS failed to control a tax break offered by the Puerto Rico government, known as Act 22, to attract the wealthy to Puerto Rico.